tlahin/roger_skyline_1/README.md

   You can open your mailbox with a command: `mutt`.

+  To make our script run itself every day at 00:00, we make a new crontab task with a command: `sudo crontab -e`.

+    # run monitor_crontab.sh everyday at 00:00
+    0 0 * * * sh /usr/scripts/monitor_crontab.sh

+  You now have a working script auto executed by crontab.

 # Web part

   You were able go with either Nginx or Apache.
 I chose to go with Apache.